-The Ministry of Education has asked the Peace Corps to be a part of the solution in spreading the knowledge and use of English throughout Rwanda’s school system.
-You will be a part of a group of Education volunteers that works on the dual goals of classroom instruction for primary and secondary school students, as well as collaborating with your Rwandan teaching colleagues to improve their ability to teach all subjects in English.
-This will be a challenging assignment, but you will find an audience of students and teachers who are extremely motivated to learn English and how to best utilize locally available resources, including books and IT, to improve their work.
-All Primary Education English Co-Teacher Volunteers will be placed in Rwandan primary schools, co-planning and co-teaching with local teachers.
+The Ministry of Education has asked the Peace Corps to be a partner in efforts to spread the use of English throughout Rwanda’s school system.
+You will be a part of a group of Education volunteers that works on goals of classroom instruction for primary and/or lower secondary school students, as well as collaborating with your Rwandan teaching colleagues to improve their ability to teach all subjects in English.
+This will be a challenging assignment, but you will find an audience of students and teachers who are extremely motivated to learn English and how to best utilize locally available resources, including books and IT, to improve their skills.
+All English Co-Teacher Volunteers will be placed in Rwandan schools, co-planning/teaching with local English teachers.

-All Volunteers will participate in Peace Corps’ newly-developed TEFL training program which allows them to earn a Peace Corps TEFL Certificate upon successful completion of program requirements.
+You will also participate in Peace Corps’ Rwanda TEFL training program which allows you to earn a Peace Corps TEFL Certificate upon successful completion of program requirements.
 This program provides 120 hours of standardized training and practice teaching along with two years of supervised teaching experience, framed through quarterly online learning events facilitated by post staff.
 This training is designed to respond to the goals of TEFL Volunteers:

-(3) Increasing community engagement in student learning through school and/or community-based activities, and
+(3) Increasing community engagement in student learning through school and/or community-based activities

 (4) Establishing or improving school libraries to increase availability of reading materials to students.

-Among the points we will be emphasizing during your training are:
+Among the points that we will be emphasizing during your TEFL training are:

-• Understanding the structure of the education system and education issues in Rwanda.
+•Understanding the structure of the educational system/issues in Rwanda.

-• Reviewing relevant curricula documents including the curriculum framework, grade level syllabi and school documents which all teachers are expected to utilize.
+•Reviewing relevant curricula including the curriculum framework, grade level syllabi and school documents all teachers are expected to utilize.

-• Lesson planning to engage and motivate teachers, mainly accomplished through co-planning and co-teaching, and the CICP.
+•Lesson planning to engage and motivate teachers, accomplished through co-planning/teaching and the Certificate in Classroom Practice (CICP).

-• Supporting students and teachers to improve basic computer skills and incorporating technology in teachers’ daily teaching activities and daily life.
+•Supporting students and teachers to improve basic computer skills and incorporating technology in teachers’ daily teaching activities.

-• Dressing appropriately as an education professional and a community member; this is especially important in Rwanda.
+•Dressing appropriately as an education professional and a community member

 COVID-19 Volunteer Activities